Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 As previously described:

-- :abbr:`DPDK (Data Plane Development Kit)` port 0 is adapter 1 port 1, connected to another host at 10Gbps.
+- DPDK port 0 is adapter 1 port 1, connected to another host at 10Gbps.
-- :abbr:`DPDK (Data Plane Development Kit)` port 1 is adapter 1 port 2, connected to :abbr:`DPDK (Data Plane Development Kit)` port 3 at 40Gbps.
+- DPDK port 1 is adapter 1 port 2, connected to DPDK port 3 at 40Gbps.
-- :abbr:`DPDK (Data Plane Development Kit)` port 2 is adapter 2 port 1, connected to another host at 10Gbps.
+- DPDK port 2 is adapter 2 port 1, connected to another host at 10Gbps.
-- :abbr:`DPDK (Data Plane Development Kit)` port 3 is adapter 2 port 2, connected to :abbr:`DPDK (Data Plane Development Kit)` port 1 at 40Gbps.
+- DPDK port 3 is adapter 2 port 2, connected to DPDK port 1 at 40Gbps.

 The following commands are typed from the *testpmd* interactive prompt.